opendocsg/slw-judgments-backfill/2010_SGCA_11/report.md

  (d) the Deceased was not a Malay person and therefore the expression “Malay” as defined in s 112(3) of the AMLA (a point which the Appellants have not asserted), did not apply to him.

-11     In relation to the Appellants’ case based on the 2007 _Fatwa_ , the Judge held that since the 2007 _Fatwa_ was requested by the Appellants under s 32(1) of the AMLA, and not by the court under s 32(7), he was not bound by the 2007 _Fatwa_ , following the decision in _Saniah bte Ali and others v Abdullah bin Ali_ [1990] 1 SLR(R) 555 (“ _Saniah_ ”) (see [30] below).
+11     In relation to the Appellants’ case based on the 2007 _Fatwa_ , the Judge held that since the 2007 _Fatwa_ was requested by the Appellants under s 32(1) of the AMLA, and not by the court under s 32(7), he was not bound by the 2007 _Fatwa_ , following the decision in _Saniah bte Ali and others v Abdullah bin Ali_ <span class="citation">[1990] 1 SLR(R) 555</span> (“ _Saniah_ ”) (see [30] below).
 The Judge also declined to seek a ruling from MUIS on the ground that the issue he had to decide, _ie_ , whether the Half Share belonged to the Estate, was not a question of Muslim law and that s 32(7) would only be applicable where a question of Muslim law fell to be determined.

 **Issues raised on appeal**